Ohtar10/rele-zoo/docs/source/usage/basic.rst

 Installation
 ------------

-To use Relezoo, you must clone the repo and install it via pip:
+To use Relezoo, you must clone the repo and install it via Make:

 .. code-block:: console